View on GitHub

 Configuration

-Create a TOML configuration file to define the files to monitor and the commands to execute:
+Create a TOML configuration file to define files to watch and commands to execute:

 # Default monitoring interval